enonic/lib-explorer/README.md

 * TODO: Move _nodeType = document from should to must in interface code
 * TODO: Support languages and stemmed queries

+### 3.18.0-SNAPSHOT

+* IN PROGRESS: Adding language when building to _indexConfig to support stemmed queries

 ### 3.17.0

 * Add getLocales()